Organizational structure of Jehovah's Witnesses: Governing Body

-The organization is directed by the Governing Body—an all-male group that varies in size, but since January 2018 has had eight members,—based in the Watchtower Society's Warwick, New York headquarters.
+The organization is directed by the Governing Body—an all-male group that varies in size, but since October 2024 has had eleven members,—based in the Watchtower Society's Warwick, New York headquarters.
 Each of the Governing Body members claims to be of the "anointed class" with a hope of heavenly life (whereas most Jehovah's Witnesses hope to be resurrected in an earthly paradise).
 There are no elections for membership; new members are selected by the existing body.
 Each of its members serves as chairman, with the position rotating among members alphabetically each year.

 Until late 2012, the Governing Body described itself as the representative and "spokesman" of God's "faithful and discreet slave class" (approximately 11,000 Jehovah's Witnesses who in 2010 professed to be "anointed"), providing "spiritual food" for Witnesses worldwide on behalf of the "faithful and discreet slave class".
-In practice it sought neither advice nor approval from other "anointed" Witnesses when formulating policies and doctrines, or when producing material for publications and conventions.
+In practice, it sought neither advice nor approval from other "anointed" Witnesses when formulating policies and doctrines, or when producing material for publications and conventions.
 At the 2012 Annual Meeting of the Watch Tower Society, the "faithful and discreet slave" was re-defined as referring to the Governing Body only.

 From 1944, Watch Tower publications had made occasional references to a governing body, identifying it with the board of directors of the Watch Tower Bible and Tract Society of Pennsylvania.
 In October 1971, four additional men joined the seven members of the society's board of directors on what became known as a separate, expanded Governing Body.
-The Governing Body was then for the first time formally defined, indicating that it provided Jehovah's Witnesses with direction, guidance and regulation.
-All doctrinal and publishing decisions continued to be made by, or were subject to, the approval of the society's president.
+The Governing Body was then for the first time formally defined, indicating that it provided Jehovah's Witnesses with direction, guidance, and regulation.
+All doctrinal and publishing decisions continued to be made by or were subject to, the approval of the society's president.
 Organizational changes at the highest levels of the Watchtower Society in 1976 significantly increased the powers and authority of the Governing Body and reduced those of the Watch Tower Society president.

 The Governing Body directs six committees comprising its members along with its "helpers".
-The six committees are responsible for various administrative functions including personnel, publishing, evangelizing activity, school and assembly programs, writing, and coordination.
-The Governing Body directly appoints all headquarters representatives, circuit overseers, collectively referred to as "traveling overseers", and also appoints branch office committee members.
+The six committees are responsible for various administrative functions including personnel, publishing, evangelizing activity, school, and assembly programs, writing, and coordination.
+The Governing Body directly appoints all headquarters representatives, and circuit overseers, collectively referred to as "traveling overseers", and also appoints branch office committee members.
 Only branch committee members and traveling overseers are referred to as "representatives of the Governing Body".

 In the last decade, the Governing Body has reiterated its overall oversight role but has delegated other Witnesses, typically branch committee members, to serve as corporate executives and directors of Watch Tower and other incorporated entities.